 COG 480 Topics in Cognitive Science

-2-4 cr UL
+2-4 cr UI

 1-4 cr UL

+1-4 cr UL

 Critical consideration of current research in Cognitive Science or across constituent disciplines.
 Student papers and projects reflect emphasis on skills in the evaluation, integration and formulation of inquiry within and across disciplines.
 Team taught by faculty from at least two of the member disciplines.
 May be repeated for credit for distinct topics.

-Prereg: COG-120, 180 and Permission
+Prereq: COG-120, 180 and Permission

 COG 499 Cognitive Science Independent Study

+HCAT

 Requires instructor permission.